Making a pie crust sounds intimidating to most people and I couldn’t agree more.

 B. Or you can fill a non baked pie crust with a jam of your choice and cut up fresh fruit and bake it, which is what Flavia and I did using a berry jam and apples.

-Note: If you are in need of a Gluten Free Pie Crust go visit Elana’s Pantry.
+If you are in need of a Gluten Free Pie Crust go visit Elana’s Pantry, her chocolate cream pie has a gluten free crust.